alexhu98/Portfolio/docs/Posts/20200709-using-material-ui.md

   const handleTitleClick = (e: React.MouseEvent<HTMLElement>, article: IArticle) => {
     e.preventDefault()
-    fadeArticle(article)
-  }
+    fadeArticle(article)              // start the fade out / fade in sequence }

   const fadeArticle = (article: IArticle) => {
     if (article !== selectedArticle) {
-      setFadeInArticle(article)       // remember the article we are waiting to be faded in setFadeIn(false)                // trigger the fade out, then wait for onExited }
+      setFadeInArticle(article)       // remember the article to be faded in setFadeIn(false)                // trigger the fade out, then wait for onExited }
   }